junxit/us-congress-bills-116/metadata.md

 - 2019-06-13 — Introduced in House
 - 2019-06-13 — Introduced in House
 - 2019-06-13 — Referred to the House Committee on Transportation and Infrastructure.
+- 2019-06-14 — Referred to the Subcommittee on Highways and Transit.
+- 2019-06-14 — Referred to the Subcommittee on Water Resources and Environment.
+- 2019-07-24 — Considered under suspension of the rules. (consideration: CR H7290-7291)
+- 2019-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3245.
+- 2019-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-24 — Mr. DeFazio moved to suspend the rules and pass the bill.
+- 2019-07-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7290)
+- 2019-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7290)